Hongya Cave's stilted houses lit up at night above the Jialing River, Chongqing

 Jack has spent ten years working with the guides, drivers and hoteliers across China.
 He'll be your contact from first enquiry to final airport pickup.

-Tell us about your Chongqing trip
+Design your Chongqing trip

 Enquiring about